 Berserk Button: Insult Nakaba, and you might just get a death threat and a knife at your throat.
 Threaten Nakaba, and you will probably get yourself killed.

 Celibate Hero: He rejects Bella's advances and doesn't seem interested in romance or women beyond his deep attachment for Nakaba.
-This ends up being a subversion, as it turns out that he is in love with Nakaba, but 1) she's married and 2) the feelings are not mutual.
+Subverted as it turns out that he does have romantic feelings for Nakaba, but the feelings are not mutual.

 Failure Knight: His determination to protect Nakaba seems to stem from his failure in protecting her mother, who died protecting them from a Belquat soldier.
 This causes him not to want to lose anyone else important to him.